jliu-v/CSC520-project/README.md

 ## Prerequisites
 - Download this project
 - Install OpenAI Baselines library
-  - Download and unzip the _baseline_ repository from this link: https://github.com/openai/baselines/tree/tf2
+  - Download and unzip the _baselines_ repository from this link: https://github.com/openai/baselines/tree/tf2
-  - Change directory into the `baseline` directory and run `pip install -e .`
+  - Change directory into the `baselines` directory and run `pip install -e .`
-      - If you get errors, ensure prerequisites of the OpenAI Baseline project are met and TensorFlow is installed: https://github.com/openai/baselines/tree/tf2#prerequisites
+      - If you get errors, ensure prerequisites of the OpenAI Baselines project are met and TensorFlow is installed: https://github.com/openai/baselines/tree/tf2#prerequisites

 ## Run Game
 - To run the game in interactive mode, run `python pacman.py`